umgbhalla/dotfiles/README.md

   ```
   ping archlinux.org
   ```
   If an internet connection has already been established, you will see an incremental output of packets.
 If not, a DNS error will return.
   ```
   ping: archlinux.org: Name or service not known
   ```
   Type `ctrl+c` to stop the program.
 If an internet connection has been established, you can skip ahead to the next step.
 - Assuming no internet connection exists, use `ip link` to retrieve the names of all network cards.
 Remember the names of the cards that display.
   On most machines there are at least three types of network cards:

   - `lo` represents a loopback device, which is kind of like a virtual network (this is how 127.0.0.1 and other localhost ports are accessed).
   - `eth0` represents an ethernet (wired) network card.
 Usually the interface is given a more specific name, such as `enp34s0`.
   - `wlan0` represents a wireless network card.
 As with the ethernet card, this is usually passes under a more specific name, like `wlp1s0`.
-In this guide I will use wlan0 to represent the wireless card name.
+In this guide I use wlan0 to represent the wireless card name.

 - Establish an internet connection to download all base operating system packages.
   - Ethernet: